hanspoo/postgres-diff/README.md

 ## Economic postgresql diff

-Normal development flow requires continuous patching the database, there are some solutions out there, this one is good enough and just use standard Unix commands.
+Normal development flow requires continuous patching the database with local changes, normally made automatically by the orm software, all of them are more complex than this solution that just use standard Unix commands, and is good enough for us.

+You will not seet database name or user name because we'll use the convention to use an operating system account owning the database in local and production and the databases are named as the user, all this with automatic ssh login in remote.

+#### Rationale

 The first aproach is to compare schemas, suppose you have your local dev version in localhost and the production version in other server called remote-server.

-You will not seet database name or user name in this script because we'll use the convention to use an operating system account owning the database in local and production and the databases are named as the user, all this with automatic ssh login in remote.

 #### 1.- Obtain backup of db structure in production server
 ```